Breakthrough/PySceneDetect/docs/reference/command-line-params.md

                          processes 33% of the frames, -fs 3 processes 25%,
                          etc...).
 Reduces processing speed at expense of accuracy.  [default: 0]
+  -m, --min-scene-len TIMECODE
+                         Minimum size/length of any scene.
+TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn [default: 0.6s] --drop-short-scenes    Drop scenes shorter than `--min-scene-len`
-  -s, --stats CSV        Path to stats file (.csv) for writing frame metrics
+                         instead of combining them with neighbors -s, --stats CSV        Path to stats file (.csv) for writing frame metrics to.
-                         to.
 If the file exists, any metrics will be processed, otherwise a new file will be created.
 Can